sushavandas/Jarvis-The-Voice-Assistant-AI/README.md

-# 🤖 Jarvis - Your Personal Desktop Voice Assistant
+# 🤖 Jarvis - Your Personal Desktop AI Voice Assistant

 Jarvis is a smart and customizable desktop assistant built using **Python**, **Eel**, **HTML/CSS**, and **JavaScript**.
 It helps you control your PC and mobile with simple **voice** or **typed commands**.